rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 ✅ What is LVM and why is it used?

 ✅ What is the difference between ext4, xfs, and other file systems?

-✅ How do you check disk usage and disk performance?

 ✅ What is fstab and how does it work?